Boldydead/mod-incompatibility-fixer-tool-/README.md

 Docker's official site.

 5. Download Additional Resources
-The project requires certain jar files for decom pilation and other tasks.
+The project requires certain jar files for decompilation and other tasks.
 Ensure these are downloaded as part of the setup process.